LCR-BCCRC/lcr-modules/CONTRIBUTING.md

     > These directives are essential for running the module on a compute cluster.
 The values should be as low as possible while ensuring that most jobs are run within a reasonable amount of time (to minimize time spent in the queue).

 11. Use the `shell` directive for rules with the `conda` directive.
-Use the `run` directive instead otherwise if more complicated logic is required.
+Use the `run` directive instead if more complicated logic is required.

     > The `op.as_one_line()` function is meant to be used with the triple-quoted (`"""`) strings for long commands.
 The benefits of using this function are: (1) spaces are automatically added at the end of each line; (2) double-quotes do not need to be escaped; and (3) cleaner commands that are easier to organize using indentation.
 For example, any pipes (`|`) or double-ampersands (`&&`) can be indented to indicate the separation between two commands.